delay4now/main/gandhi-quotes-01.md

 > GANDHI: But I know happiness does not come with things, even twentieth century things.
 It can come from work, and pride in what you do.
 It will not necessarily be "progress" for India if she simply imports the unhappiness of the West.

 ### Remark on the Quote
 The quote “Happiness is when what you think, what you say, and what you do are in harmony” is commonly attributed to Mahatma Gandhi.
-Regardless of whether he actually said it, the sentiment helps place the above quote in context: the root of happiness does not lie in materialism.
-It is also worth directing the reader to poems in the [Tao Te Ching](https://en.wikipedia.org/wiki/Tao_Te_Ching) by [Laozi](https://en.wikipedia.org/wiki/Laozi) that express similar ideas.
+Regardless of whether he actually said it, the sentiment helps place the above quote in context: materialism does not lead to happiness.
+It is also worth directing the reader to poems in the [Tao Te Ching](https://en.wikipedia.org/wiki/Tao_Te_Ching) by [Laozi](https://en.wikipedia.org/wiki/Laozi) that express similar ideas (for example see Chapter 46 and Chatpter 80 [here](https://www.with.org/tao_te_ching_en.pdf)).

 ## On International Affairs